 “Artificial intelligence would be the ultimate version of Google.
 The ultimate search engine that would understand everything on the web.
 It would understand exactly what you wanted, and it would give you the right thing”, said Larry Page, CEO of Alphabet, in 2000 when most of us considered Google to be just a simple search engine.
-Today, artificial intelligence and deep neural network are making things possible which a few years ago, were even hard to imagine!
+Today, artificial intelligence and deep neural network learning are making things possible which a few years ago, were even hard to imagine!

 Thanks to fields like Machine Learning and Deep Learning, which are a part of Artificial Intelligence, we have been able to automate and integrate ‘learning’ within machines.